Form submitted successfully, thank you.

 I have been studying why gardening is transforming me: it reminds me of how God works, of the acceptance required in parenting and of the repeated letting go we have to do throughout our lives.
 We can have faith and we can plant and water the seeds and we can nurture them, but we cannot make them grow or live beyond their natural life cycle.
 Their beauty is here for a time and is in more than just their flowers and we just have to accept that.

-“There is a constant process of renewal that is always visible among plants, which means that when you’re a gardener, there’s always hope.
+"There is a constant process of renewal that is always visible among plants, which means that when you're a gardener, there's always hope.
 The magnificent thing about a garden is that it is never, ever the same from one hour to the next.
-The light, the wind, the angle of the plants’ leaves, the energy levels–they’re always changing.”
+The light, the wind, the angle of the plants' leaves, the energy levels--they're always changing."

 “Everything grows and changes in a garden.
 Try to hold onto a beautiful blossom and it changes, almost as you’re watching it.
 Create the perfect design and it achieves its own perfection that wasn’t what you had in mind, or the seeds you planted never come up, or they come up in different places than where you sowed them.”